 During the summer months, enjoy the fresh blueberries from New Jersey.
 At the turn of the 20th century, the intuitive Elizabeth White helped domesticate the wild blueberries found along the Eastern seaboard.
 Today, blueberry production in New Jersey is a global business.

 Pork roll is to New Jersey as carrots are to Bugs Bunny.
 The cured, smoked pork product creates debates between residents of the state.
 Trenton loves their pork roll so much, in fact, they hold an annual Pork Roll Festival.
 However, pork roll does exist west of the Delaware River.

 Now, for most of these other dishes, come visit or pay for postage.
 Folks from New Jersey have a different idea about what a sloppy joe is.
 Tomato.
 To-mah-to.
 This one sounds delicious.
-Their version places slices of pastrami or corned beef (or both), coleslaw, Russian dressing and swiss cheese, and layers it between three slices of rye bread.
+Their version places slices of pastrami or corned beef (or both), coleslaw, Russian dressing, and swiss cheese layered between three slices of rye bread.